pembemiriam/peer-learning-app/README.md

 # peer_learning

-Peer learning app will help bring together mentors and mentees in local communities to help mentor new developers learn the languages of their choice and impove community bounding.
+Peer learning app help bring together mentors and mentees in local communities.
+Using this app, new developers will be able to connect with mentors while they learn the programming languages and technologies of their choice.

 ## Getting Started
 A few resources to get you started if this is your first Flutter project: